David Pacifico

 David Pacifico, known as Don Pacifico (1784? – 12 April 1854), was a Portuguese Jewish merchant and diplomat.
-He was considered a British subject by birth and was the central figure in the Anglo–Greek dispute of 1850 known as the Don Pacifico Affair.
+He was considered a British subject by birth and was the central victim in the Anglo–Greek dispute in 1850 known as the Don Pacifico Affair.

 Biography

 Early life

 Pacifico was a Sephardic Jew of Italian descent.
 Pacifico's grandfather, of the same name, was born in Italy eventually settled down in Gibraltar.
 His family had been expelled from Spain with the rest of the Jews in 1492.
 His ancestors reached Italy, particularly Tuscany, first Leghorn and then Florence.
 As Pacifico grew up in Portugal because of his father's work, he was speaking fluent Portuguese.
 That led to the myth of Portuguese descent for the Pacificos, who were actually of Spanish descent.

 Pacifico's parents were married in Bevis Marks Synagogue in London in 1761.
 He gave varying accounts of his birth, placing it either in Oran, which belonged to Spain at the time, or in Gibraltar, which was a British possession.
 He once claimed to be a Spanish subject.

 A liberal living in Portugal during the Civil War of 1828–34, he was persecuted by the Miguelists.
 In 1835, after the war, he was rewarded by the victorious liberals with a consulship in Morocco and Portuguese citizenship.
 From 1837 to 1842, he served as consul-general in Athens, during which time he also engaged in commerce and became prominent in the local Jewish community.